KoichiHirahata/GraphicRenamer/README.md

 Drag-and-drop them to store.

 ####Fujifilm
-Image folders were stored in date name foleders.
+Image folders stored in date name folders.
 The name format of date name folders is YYYYMMDD.
 Drag-and-drop image folders.(Not date name folders).